Eating Disorders - management of

 - Exercise - young people who exercise a lot will have a lower proportion of body fat and the goal weight may need to be adjusted to allow for this

-IBW should be calculated early in the admission by a paediatrician.
+IBW should be calculated early in the admission by a paediatrician or dietitian.
 It is usually the weight which will give a BMI on the 50th centile.
 A 2kg weight range is usually given.
-It is advisable to tell the family that the calculated ideal body weight is an estimate and may need to be adjusted depending on other variables (bone density, menstruation, increasing age, increasing height etc)
+It is advisable to tell the family that the calculated ideal body weight is an estimate and may need to be adjusted depending on other variables (bone density, menstruation, increasing age, increasing height etc).
+See WHO BMI tables for girls and boys.

 Children & Adolescents with Eating Disorders are Different from Adults